juk0de/mtf2json/README.md

   }
 }
 ```

-I created a new section `fluff` that contains all the additional information that is usually not required for playing or creating record sheets.
+I created a new section `fluff` that contains all the additional information
+usually not required for playing or creating record sheets.
+As you can
-As you can see, the MTF keys `systemmanufacturer` and `systemmode` can appear multiple times in an MTF file and contain a "subkey" (i.e. a nested
+see, the MTF keys `systemmanufacturer` and `systemmode` can appear multiple
+times in an MTF file and contain a "subkey" (i.e. a nested `key:value` pair
-`key:value` pair within the value).
-I tried to separate all these "subkeys" into individual `key:value` pairs and organize them neatly.
-Also, the
+within the value).
+I separated all these "subkeys" into individual
+`key:value` pairs and organized them neatly.
+Also, the `manufacturer` and
-`manufacturer` and `primaryfactory` values are always lists, since they often contain multiple values.
+`primaryfactory` values are always lists, as they often contain multiple
+values.

 ## Installation